Reinforcement Learning for Generative AI: State of the Art, Opportunities and Open Research Challenges: RL for Generative AI

 Test-time metrics are not the only quantities that can be maximized through RL.
 For example, \shortciteA{lagutin21} suggest considering the count of 4-gram repetitions in the generated text, to reduce the likelihood of undesirable results.
 The combination of these techniques and classic self-supervised learning helps learn both \textit{how to write} and \textit{how not to write}. \shortciteA{li16} train a Seq2Seq model for dialogue by rewarding conversations that are informative (i.e., which avoid repetitions), interactive (i.e., which reduce the probability of answers like ``I don't have any idea'' that do not encourage further interactions), and coherent (i.e., which are characterized by high mutual information with respect to previous parts of the conversation).
 Sentence-level cohesion (i.e, compatibility of each pair of consecutive sentences) and paragraph-level coherence (i.e., compatibility among all sentences in a paragraph) can be achieved by maximizing the cosine similarity between the encoded version of the relative text, with the encoders trained so that the entire discriminative models are able to distinguish between real and generated pairs \shortcite{cho19}.
 A distance-based reward can instead guide a plot generator towards reaching desired goals. \shortciteA{tambwekar19} train an agent working at event level (i.e., a tuple with the encoding of a verb, a subject, an object, and a fourth possible noun) with REINFORCE to minimize the distance between the generated verb and the goal verb.
 Other domain-specific rewards are used by \shortciteA{yi18}, where two distinct generative models produce poetry by maximizing fluency (i.e., MLE on a fixed language model), coherence (i.e., mutual information), meaningfulness (i.e., TF-IDF), and overall quality from a learned classifier.
 In addition, the two models also learn from each other: the worst performing can be trained on the output produced by the other one, or its distribution can be modified in order to better approximate the other.

-Another popular technique is hierarchical RL: for example, \shortciteA{peng17} uses it to design a dialogue system able to perform composite tasks, i.e., sets of subtasks that need to be performed collectively.
+Another popular technique is hierarchical RL: it allows optimization of quantifiable objectives even when they work at a different level of abstraction with respect to the generative model.
+For example, \shortciteA{peng17} uses it to design a dialogue system able to perform composite tasks, i.e., sets of subtasks that need to be performed collectively.
 A high-level policy, trained to maximize an extrinsic reward directly provided by the user after each interaction, selects the sub-tasks.
 Then, ``primitive'' actions to complete the given sub-task are chosen according to a lower-level policy.
 A global state tracker on cross-subtask constraints is employed in order to provide the RL model with an intrinsic reward measuring how likely a particular subtask will be completed.
-Finally, ILQL \shortcite{snell23} learns a state-action and a state-value function that is used to perturb a fixed LLM, rather than directly fine-tuning the model itself.
+Finally, ILQL \shortcite{snell23} learns a state-action and a state-value function that are used to perturb a fixed LLM, rather than directly fine-tuning the model itself.
 This allows to preserve the capabilities of the given pre-trained language model, while still maximizing a specific utility function.